If I had a dollar for every person I’ve heard say…

 Big money is waiting for you here.
 If you are good with numbers and patient enough to learn the ins and outs of the stock market, get into this location independent job.
 Day trading can provide you with a ton of money if you are comfortable with buying and selling stock.

 You’ll need to understand how the market works, how it’s regulated, and which stocks should be held onto and which can be sold off quickly for a profit.

 After some trial and error, this could easily become a full-time profession, remotely, which makes it one of the potentially most profitable digital nomad jobs out there.

 Resources for Being a Day Trader:

-The advantage to your customers is that you house all the products on one site so they can compare and contrast what they are looking for.
+The advantage to your customers is that you sell all the products on one site so they can compare and contrast each item.
 All you do then is take orders and have the warehouse(s) you connect with ship them.

 And my apologies if some of these things are very obvious but I think I’m a bit obligated to state some of these things for the few special people out there that may stumble on this…

 - Each job listed here is a REAL job that pays.

 - Each job here likely won’t need a work visa but that’s because remote work is still a gray area.
 Please look at the country you wish to live and travel in for information regarding visas and their take on remote workers.